From 'latte makeup' to 'girl dinners,' TikTok has launched tons of trends. Will its influence last?

 What made TikTok such a trendsetter compared to predecessor platforms?
 Researchers and marketing analysts have often described the platform’s personalized recommendation algorithm as the “secret sauce” of TikTok’s success.
 The company has disclosed little about the technology it employs to populate users’ “For You” feeds.

 TikTok also changed the standard for what was considered desirable in social media content.
-Because the platform was designed to be easy to use, many videos lacked filters, lighting setups or production-level audio.
-“These minimally planned and produced” recordings made TikTok creators seem more authentic and allowed them to develop more intimate relationships with their followers than earlier breeds of influencers, Bjorseth said.
+The beginner-friendly platform featured videos made without filters, lighting setups or production-level audio.
+TikTok creators could develop more intimate relationships with their followers because they appeared more authentic, Bjorseth said.

-In the early days of the app, TikTok recruited influencers from rival platforms by paying them to join and post content, according to Brendan Gahan, the CEO of influencer marketing agency Creator Authority.
-Can we please make this change to the graf that talks about earnings?
-“Video-makers with as few as 1,000 followers still can earn commissions by promoting products in their videos, although those with at least 10,000 followers - and a minimum number of video views - are eligible for programs that pay them based on viewership.

-The platform naturally has plenty of critics.
-Some experts argue that TikTok, like other social media sites, can be addictive and promote hours of endless scrolling, as well as unnecessary spending.
-Others accuse TikTok of promoting harmful behavior, like young girls engaging in skin care rituals and procedures intended for older women.
+The platform has plenty of critics.
+Some experts argue that TikTok, like other social media sites, can be addictive and promote unnecessary spending.
+Others accuse TikTok of encouraging harmful behavior, like girls engaging in skin care rituals intended for older women.

 FASHION AND ACCESSORIES:

-Casey Lewis, a trend analyst based in New York who previously worked as an editor at Teen Vogue, said TikTok's clout in the fashion arena first became apparent to her when videos about Birkenstock’s Boston clogs overtook her “For You” feed in 2022.
+Casey Lewis, a trend analyst based in New York, said TikTok’s clout in the fashion arena first became apparent to her when videos about Birkenstock’s Boston clogs overtook her “For You” feed in 2022.

+As the number of TikTok videos exploded, creators advised their followers where they could find the suddenly sold-out clogs.
 Lewis thought it was odd since her brother, whom she described as a “frat boy” and not a fashionista, wore the cork-soled comfort shoes in college.
-As the number of TikTok videos exploded, some creators took to advising their followers where they could find the suddenly sold-out clogs.

-“It's easy to dismiss them as simply micro-trends that aren’t actually meaningful when it comes to consumer spending,” she said.
-“But often, they actually are more meaningful.”

-Daniella López White, 21, who graduated from Emerson College in Boston this year and is on a tight budget, said TikTok influencers have helped her with tips on how to find affordable clothes at places like H&M and thrift shops.
-But the platform also connected López White to plus-size creators who feature fashions for larger-bodied women, which made her more confident in trying out new styles.
+Daniella López White, 21, a recent college graduate on a tight budget, said TikTok influencers provided tips on finding affordable clothes but also connected her to plus-size creators featuring fashions for larger-bodied women, which made her more confident.

 FOOD:

 With easy-to-follow cooking videos and clever hacks, TikTok became a go-to spot for home cooks during the COVID-19 pandemic.
-The platform made humble ingredients a star but in the process earned endorsements from some of the stars of the food world.
+The platform made humble ingredients a star and earned endorsements from some of the stars of the food world.

 “Every day, honestly, I am blown away by the creativity from the FoodTok community,” restaurateur and chef Gordon Ramsay said in a TikTok video late last year.